nishkohli96/rhf-mui-components/apps/rhf-mui-docs/docs/form-helpers/colorToString.md

 ### Parameters

-1. `color: ColorObject` - An object representing color values, which can include:
+1. `color` - An object representing color values, which can include:
 - For RGB: `r` (red), `g` (green), `b` (blue), and optionally `a` (alpha).
 - For HSV: `h` (hue), `s` (saturation), `v` (value), and optionally `a` (alpha).

-2. `excludeAlpha?: boolean` - Whether to exclude the alpha channel.
+2. `excludeAlpha` - An optional boolean to exclude the alpha channel.
 If `true`, alpha will be excluded when its value is `1` or `undefined`.

 ### Returns